soundwrightpro/FRUITY-NILA/README.md

-# Native Instruments Komplete Kontrol FL Studio Script for M32 & A-Series V3.1.0
+# Native Instruments Komplete Kontrol FL Studio Script for M32 & A-Series V3.3.2

 Written by Duwayne 'Sound' Wright

 Providing support for the Native Instruments Komplete Kontrol M32 and the A-Series.
-Uses the NI Host Integration protocol instead of the limited MIDI Mode NI provides, so the controller acts like as if it was connected to Ableton or Logic Pro X. **You must have Komplete Kontrol v2.3.0 and Firmware 0.3.9 for the A-Series or 0.4.4 for the M32 installed**.
+Uses the NI Host Integration protocol instead of the limited MIDI Mode NI provides, so the controller acts like as if it was connected to Ableton or Logic Pro X. The Komplete Kontrol App and/or Plugin does not have to be running for this script to function.
+This script doesn't interfere with the operation of the Komplete Kontrol Plugin. **You must have Komplete Kontrol v2.3.0 and Firmware 0.3.9 for the A-Series or 0.4.4 for the M32 installed**.

-# What's new since v3.0.6
+# What's new since v3.1.0
-* **volume** displayed in dB on the OLED (my thanks to Image-Line for the assist)
-* **Piano Roll** shown as "PR: " with track name and **Browser** when selected show on OLED
+* status messages on OLED when corresponding buttons are pushed, eg. **auto** (shift + auto) now shows the snap setting on the OLED
-* bug fixes
+* bug fixes, code refinement

 ## Key Features